pj-paul/guardianpuz/README.md

 `cd` into the location where the project directory was downloaded.
 So, if the files were downloaded into ~/Documents, in your terminal run the command
 `cd ~/Documents/guardianpuz` to enter the project directory.

-Then invoke the main guardian function as per instructions below.
+Then invoke the main `guardianpuz` function like below:

 `python guardianpuz.py  --type=TYPE --number=XXXX`